shivachit1/Mortgage/README.md

 # Mortgage Web application
-Simple Mortgage application in Java which helps users get to know the amount of **monthly payment** that has to be paid in order to pay the **loan** they want to borrow.
+Simple Mortgage application build using Java and react which helps users get to know the amount of **monthly payment** that has to be paid in order to pay the **loan** they want to borrow.
 Users have to simply enter **Loan Amount, Interest rate, Years** along with their **Name** to get the amount easily.
 For web interface React is used as Front-end.

-### Tools Used
+## Tools Used
 - **Front-end : React**
 - **Server : Tomcat 9.0.44**
 - **JDK : jdk1.8.0_144.jdk**